MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/set-conditions-for-running-a-background-task.md

 ```

 > [!NOTE]
-> Universal Windows apps must call [**RequestAccessAsync**](https://docs.microsoft.com/uwp/api/windows.applicationmodel.background.backgroundexecutionmanager.requestaccessasync) before registering any of the background trigger types.

-To ensure that your Universal Windows app continues to run properly after you release an update, you must call [**RemoveAccess**](https://docs.microsoft.com/uwp/api/windows.applicationmodel.background.backgroundexecutionmanager.removeaccess) and then call [**RequestAccessAsync**](https://docs.microsoft.com/uwp/api/windows.applicationmodel.background.backgroundexecutionmanager.requestaccessasync) when your app launches after being updated.
-For more information, see [Guidelines for background tasks](guidelines-for-background-tasks.md).

-> [!NOTE]
 > Background task registration parameters are validated at the time of registration.
 An error is returned if any of the registration parameters are invalid.
 Ensure that your app gracefully handles scenarios where background task registration fails - if instead your app depends on having a valid registration object after attempting to register a task, it may crash.

 ## Place multiple conditions on your background task